-Note: The black line corresponds to the second-order approximation of welfare.
+Fig. 2.
+Welfare and the Pre-Crisis Optimal Inflation Target Note: The black line corresponds to the second-order approximation of welfare.
 The black dot indicates the maximal welfare and the dashed line is set at the corresponding optimal inflation target.
 This figure is computed using the pre-crisis natural rate of interest, assuming e = 0.

-The bottom panel of Table 2 illustrates that, according to our model, under such a policy, and considering that the model parameters were fixed at their pre-crisis value, the monetary policy authority was ready to tolerate an ELB incidence of about 10 percent.
-As Table 2 also illustrates, under such a low ELB incidence, the central bank could almost perfectly stabilize the economy at its targeted inflation and potential output.
+The bottom panel of Table 2 illustrates that, according to our model, under such a policy, and considering that the model parameters were fixed at their pre-crisis value, the monetary policy authority was implicitly ready to tolerate an ELB incidence of about 10 percent.
+As Table 2 also illustrates, under such a low ELB incidence, the central bank could almost perfectly reach on average its targeted rates of inflation and output gap.

-A pre-crisis estimates of $r^ = 2.8\%$ is broadly consistent with the views on that parameter at the time (see for example Coenen, 2003).
+A pre-crisis estimate of $r^ = 2.8\%$ is broadly consistent with the views on that parameter at the time (see for example Coenen, 2003).
 However, as it became clear in the 2010s, r^ had been trending downward since the early 80s so that, in 2003, it was already below its value estimated over the pre-crisis and Great Moderation sample (see Brand and Mazelis, 2019).
 Thus, a potential issue with the policy decision that was made at the time is that, under a more conservative (that is lower) value of r^ , the ELB incidence would be significantly increased, which would call for a higher π^ .
-The link between r^ and π^ that we emphasize call for acknowlegding that π^ is not a constant and depends on some key parameters which evolve over time and which value can be uncertain.13 In other words, it may make sense to reassess the inflation target of a central bank when those parameters are deemed to have changed sufficiently.
+The link between r^ and π^ that we emphasize call for acknowledging that π^ is not a constant and depends on some key parameters which evolve over time and which value can be uncertain.13 In other words, it may make sense to reassess the inflation target of a central bank when those parameters are deemed to have changed sufficiently.